 Boys of all ages love video games, game stations, and hand-held games.
 If you are not certain what they have or what they like, a gift certificate to their favorite store or rental shop will make them very happy.

 Teenagers love music.
-They seem to all want CD players, headphones, CDs, and CD holders and cases.
+They seem to all want music readily available on their favorite electronic device.
 Movies and DVDs are also a major interest.
 Depending on their tastes and your budget, a gift certificate may be the easiest way to go.

 Other great hobby gifts are trading cards, model cars and trucks, remote-control cars (or remote-control anything for your gadget lover), chemistry sets, erector sets, board games, card games, lava lamps, and black lights and posters.